scoobyshi/cordova-sample-geo-app/README.md

 # Sample Cordova Project
-Using Camera, Background Geolocation, Google Maps, and SQLite, and Materialize for style.
+Using the Camera, Background Geolocation, Google Maps, and SQLite, and Materialize for style.

 Targeting iOS and Android